software-mansion-labs/expo-live-updates/README.md

 # Send Firebase Message

-To create/update live update via FCM you need to send data message:
+Live updates can be started, updated and stopped using FCM.
+To manage live update via FCM you need to send data message:

 ```
 POST /v1/projects/<YOUR_PROJECT_ID>/messages:send HTTP/1.1